Gibberlings3/Skills-and-Abilities/README.md

 As stated, Inquisitors will now gain spellcasting similar to other Paladins.

-### **Coming Soon** Cleric/Mage/Thief Class (EEex Required)

-This adds the Cleric/Mage/Thief Class which is selected as a kit for the Fighter/Mage/Cleric Class.
-This class will only be useable for Half-Elves.

 ### Add New HLAs for ALL Classes and Kits

 **EPIC DAMAGE REDUCTION:** The character gains 10% damage reduction to all physical attacks.